-Osmunda cinnamomea (cinnamon fern) is regionally native fern that creates a dramatic accent in the landscape.
-The fuzzy fronds unfurl from fiddleheads in early spring, then they become soft pinnate fronds.
+Osmunda cinnamomea (cinnamon fern) is a regionally native fern that creates a dramatic accent in the landscape.
+The fuzzy fronds unfurl from fiddleheads in early spring, then become soft pinnate fronds.

 |Botanical Name||Osmunda cinnamomea|

 |Common Name||cinnamon fern|